Happy Hour (TV series)

 Happy Hour is a sitcom that debuted on Fox in the United States and on CTV in Canada on September 7, 2006.
 The show starred John Sloan as Henry Beckman, a young man rebuilding his life after losing his girlfriend, his job, and his apartment.
 The series was produced by married duo Jackie and Jeff Filgo of That '70s Show.

-Fox put the show on hiatus in September 2006, and officially canceled it the following May.
-Thirteen episodes of Happy Hour were made, of which four have aired and nine remain unaired for disappointing ratings.
-In Brazil the thirteen episodes were aired.
+Fox put the show on hiatus in September 2006, and canceled it the following May.
+Thirteen episodes of Happy Hour were made, of which four have aired and nine remain unaired.